Zach Prince

-Zach Prince (born March 30, 1988 in Columbia, South Carolina) is a retired American soccer player who spent his entire professional career as a midfielder with the Charleston Battery in the United Soccer League.
-He is currently the head coach for New Mexico United.
+Zach Prince (born March 30, 1988) is an American soccer coach and former professional soccer player who is currently an assistant coach for Major League Soccer club D.C.
+United.
+He spent his entire professional career as a midfielder with the Charleston Battery in the United Soccer League.

 Career

-Youth and College
+Youth and college

 Prince grew up in Irmo, South Carolina and attended Irmo High School playing soccer all four years while also a member of the USYSA Region III Pool team in 2003 and 2005.
 He played four years of college soccer at the College of Charleston as a striker.
 During his college years Prince also played for Colorado Rapids U23's and Chicago Fire Premier in the USL Premier Development League, and was part of the Chicago squad which reached the 2009 PDL Championship game.

 Professional

 Prince signed his first professional contract with the Charleston Battery on April 14, 2010.
-He made his professional debut on April 17, 2010 in a 3-2 win over the Charlotte Eagles.
+He made his professional debut on April 17, 2010, in a 3–2 win over the Charlotte Eagles.
 He re-signed with the club for the 2012 season, his third, on January 13, 2012.

 Prince played most commonly as an outside midfielder for the Battery, but also filled in at numerous other positions including right back and defensive midfield and was known for his competitive, physical style of play.
 Following the 2016 season Prince announced his retirement from professional soccer, finishing his USL career with 162 league appearances and 9 goals.

 Managerial career

 In 2019, Prince joined the New Mexico United organization as the first assistant to then-head coach, Troy Lesesne.
 In addition to the time spent in the senior side, he worked with the New Mexico United Academy in its inaugural season of 2021.
 On November 15, Prince was announced as the manager for the senior squad, replacing Troy Lesesne.

+On June 3, 2023, Prince stepped down as New Mexico's head coach and technical director.

+Prince reunited with Troy Lesesne in January 2024, joining Lesesne's staff at D.C.
+United in Major League Soccer.